Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 If you don’t use Flask, this tutorial also has instructions for other web frameworks (Django, Pyramid, Bottle) in the configuration files; it should be adjustable to any other WSGI-compliant framework/script nevertheless.

+.. sidebar:: Paths and locations

+    This guide used to recommend creating the venv in ``/srv/myapp``.
+This was changed to improve in-place Python upgrades.
+Virtual environments should be ephemeral, so that ``rm -rf $VIRTUAL_ENV`` is recoverable in less than 10 minutes and 2 commands.
+The old structure made the venv hard to delete without deleting ``appdata``.
+The current structure has ``/srv/myapp/venv`` and ``/srv/myapp/appdata`` separate.
+An alternative structure would put the app in ``/srv/myapp``, but that requires including ``venv``, sockets and other deployment-specific files in ``.gitignore`` (or having dirty working directories).

-We’ll start by creating a virtual environment:
+We’ll start by creating a virtual environment, which is very easy with Python 3:

 .. code:: sh

-   cd /srv
+   mkdir /srv/myapp
-   python3 -m venv myapp
+   python3 -m venv --prompt myapp /srv/myapp/venv

-(This tutorial assumes Python 3.
-Python 2.7 is legacy software.
-If you want to use legacy software, you’ll need to use virtualenv and adjust your uWSGI configuration.)

 Now, we need to put our app there and install requirements.
 An example for the tutorial demo app:

 .. code:: sh

-   cd myapp
+   cd /srv/myapp
-   git clone https://github.com/Kwpolska/flask-demo-app appdata bin/pip install -r appdata/requirements.txt
+   git clone https://github.com/Kwpolska/flask-demo-app appdata venv/bin/pip install -r appdata/requirements.txt

 I’m storing my application data in the ``appdata`` subdirectory so that it doesn’t clutter the virtual environment (or vice versa).
 You may also install the ``uwsgi`` package in the virtual environment, but it’s optional.